Isabelle-Moura/Isabelle-Moura/README.md

   - 🎶 Listening to music;
   - 🏃‍♀️ Love to do my daily little marathons;
   - 👩‍🍳 Cook, specially cakes.
 Am I a masterchef?
 Not even close, but i try;
+  - 🧩 Love making logic exercises to enhance my code ability at CodeWars.
+You can check it out here: https://www.codewars.com/users/Isabelle-Moura;
-  - 🧩 Favorite games?
-Spyders and Sudoku;
+  - 🎲 Favorite games?
+Spider and Sudoku (Don't judge me, okay?
+It's perfectly normal);

 - Languages:
   - 🇬🇧 English: ❤️❤️❤️;